Contact Us for support on (800) 668 1238

 Use the Zamboni®* machine method

 An efficient way to clear your driveway includes reducing how often you have to adjust your chute.
-Clearing your driveway in a standard back-and-forth motion means adjusting your chute whenever you change directions.
-Try the Zamboni® machine method.
+You should clear your driveway in a circular motion, like a Zamboni®, to minimize chute adjustments and maximize efficiency.
 A Zamboni® machine starts in the middle and works its way out in a circular motion.
 This circular motion will keep your chute pointing toward the lawn — no adjustment necessary.

 *Zamboni is a registered trademark of Frank J. Zamboni & Co., Inc.